batchfy/batchfy.github.io/docs/_services/eb1a.md

 ### Why self-petition
 I tried to go with an attorney but I still have to do 70-80% of the work by myself.
 I will need to provide a description of my background and outline my achievements.
-I have to gather all evidence (my publications, diplomas, transcripts, journal reviews), find potential individuals to write reference letters, and draft the reference letters and send out the draft letters.
+I have to gather all evidence (publications, diplomas, transcripts, journal reviews), find potential individuals to write reference letters, and draft the reference letters and send out the draft letters.